Gems: Fabulous, Fake, and Nefarious!

-Dr. Emmanuel Fritsch Receives the Prestigious Antonio C. Bonanno Award for Excellence in Gemology
+Dr. John Emmett to Receive the 2014 Prestigious Antonio C. Bonanno Award for Excellence in Gemology

 An Opportunity to Make a Difference & Increase the "Brilliance" of Future AGA Conferences

 The Accredited Gemologists Association (AGA) is offering an opportunity to bring some of the world's most respected scientists and extraordinary gemologists to one of the country's most respected gemological conferences — the Accredited Gemologists Association's Annual Conferences in Tucson and Vegas.
 One of the founding principles of the AGA has always been to provide opportunities to gain information pertaining to the latest research and their gemological implications, often long before it appears in gemological journals or elsewhere.
 But many scientific discoveries are made by experts — both inside and outside of the gem industry — who do not live within the United States and who do not normally attend the Tucson shows.

 About the Accredited Gemologists Association

 Established in 1974 by Antonio "Tony" Bonanno (as alumnae of the Gemmological Association of Great Britain), AGA was envisioned as a network for sharing gemological information and skills.
 Graduate gemologists of the Gemological Institute of America joined in 1975.
 The international Accredited Gemologists Association of today proudly counts among our members some of the worlds leading independent gemologists.

 The AGA is an independent, international, nonprofit organization dedicated to...

 Development of Professional Standards of Analysis, Practice & Ethics

 We are an organization of all beliefs and cultures and share a common bond of the love of gemstones.
 AGA believes in excellence and is dedicated to establishing the highest professional standards of practice.